electronicayciencia/ATECC608-Tools/README.md

 - `chip_info`: Dump some information about the device.
 - `eyc_original.sh`: Verify an Original EyC component and retrieve verified data from a slot.
 - `read_encrypted.sh`: Read the contents of any slot encrypted with a Read key.
+- `rotate_key.sh`: Rotate a key from a parent key and a randon nonce.
 - `setup_608`: Configure ATECC608 with the configuration below.